BenB-C/new-sinatra-project/README.md

 * Enter the name of your new project (spaces will be replaced with dashes)
 * Enter the names of any classes you want in your project (in UpperCamelCase), separated by spaces or commas

-## Known Bugs

-There are no known bugs at this time.

 ## Support and contact details

 If you find a bug, run into any issues, or have questions, ideas or concerns please feel free to submit an issue for the project here on GitHub or email me at ben.bennettcauchon@gmail.com.